 3. Progressing Slowly

-Start By Using The Run/Walk Method
+Start with the Run/Walk Method

-The run/walk method is a tried and true approach that lets you gradually build running endurance without overtaxing your body.
-Begin with short run intervals and progressively increase them while decreasing your walking intervals.
-This method respects your current fitness level while paving the way for longer sustained runs.
+This method respects your fitness level and paves the way for longer, sustained runs.
 It’s tempting to chase numbers, but gradually building up your distance or speed is more rewarding and safer.
 The 10% rule, which suggests not increasing your weekly mileage or running time by more than 10%, helps prevent burnout and overuse injuries.

 Consistency Over Intensity